NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 Before Eagle flies, fill in your Coordinate Card *(see "Location, Location, Location" for full instructions)*:
 ```
 MY COORDINATES:

+PERSONAL (Where I Stand)
 1. POSITION: I am a _______. ☐ Party (Direct) ☐ Party (Indirect) ☐ Observer
 2. WANT: I want _______.
 3. FEAR: I am afraid of losing _______.
 4. GAME: What I'm not saying out loud is _______.
 5. BLIND SPOT: What I'm hiding from myself is _______.
 6. HORIZON: What I can't see from this position is _______.

+TEMPORAL (When This Is)
 7. TIME: ☐ Past ☐ Present ☐ Future

+SYSTEM (The Physics of the Battlefield)
+8. MASS: My position's weight: ☐ Heavy ☐ Medium ☐ Light ☐ Crushed
+         Their position's weight: ☐ Heavy ☐ Medium ☐ Light ☐ Crushed
+         Am I fighting gravity? ☐ Yes ☐ No
+9. ENTROPY: Can I afford to continue? ☐ Yes ☐ No ☐ Not for much longer
 ```

 **Keep this card visible throughout.
 Each animal will try to cheat based on your coordinates.**